elix1er/Haiku/README.md

 ![Drag Racing](https://img.shields.io/badge/lang-typescript-f39f37) ![Drag Racing](https://img.shields.io/badge/version-2.0.0-blue)

-**WebStationX** is 2D/3D game engine think to be easy and fast.
+**WebStationX** is a typescript 2D/3D video game engine based on WebGPU.
+The idea is simple: provide a complete and coherent development kit from ui to rendering.
-Allow build for pragmatics web-developper to build games easyly !
+Against the current fashion, WebStationX use simple and pragmatic techniques, the goal here is to eliminate as many black boxes as possible, thus giving maximum control to the user.
+Note: This project comes with a dozen diverse and varied examples.

 ## General features
 - 🧊 2D - Sprites, tilemaps